|

 3. We've got the swiftest baseball team that ever went to bat,

-A pitcher that just makes you wonder what they're hitting at.
+A pitcher that just makes you wonder what they're

 And there isn't any secret that you cannot hide a smile

-Or dare to bet yer that the catcher can just reach a mile.
+Or dare to bet yer that the catcher can just reach a

 Johnny Deesing is the captain of the nine